The City I Call Home

-Directly across the peninsula from the place where I was born, along the East coast of India, and facing the Bay of Bengal, is Chennai, formerly Madras, of the ‘checks‘ and ‘curry‘ fame.
+On the East coast of India facing the Bay of Bengal, directly across the peninsula from the place where i was born, sits Chennai, formerly Madras, of the ‘checks‘ and ‘curry‘ fame.

 Where cricket is a religion, and a movie star (and later chief minister) was GOD!!

-The home of the Dosa, Idli and filter Kapi, and gorgeous silk saris, woven in nearby Kanchipuram.
+The home of the Dosa, Idli and filter Kapi.
+And exquisite silk saris woven in nearby Kanchipuram.

-And a place that incredibly holds onto its culture and traditions against the onslaught of centuries of foreign influence, including the current influx of North Indians!
+A place that incredibly holds onto its culture and traditions against the onslaught of centuries of foreign influence, including the current influx of North Indians.

-Population: just under 5 million.
+Population: just under 8.6 million.
 Big, bustling, dirty and HOT.
 Remember R’s hot, hotter and hell analogy?
-We are currently well out of hell, thanks to some borrowed showers from the South West monsoons.
+We are currently well out of hell thanks to some borrowed showers from the South West monsoons.

 Language spoken: Tamil.
-Dravidian Tamil chauvinism, led to protests against the imposition of Hindi as the national language based on ”numerical superiority”.
-Their rebuttal – “If we had to accept the principle of numerical superiority while selecting our national bird, the choice would have fallen not on the peacock but on the common crow.”
-(What were our noble founding fathers thinking when they carved our federal boundaries based on language!)
+Dravidian Tamil chauvinism led to protests against the imposition of Hindi as the national language based on “numerical superiority” in the sixties.
+Their rebuttal: “If we had to accept the principle of numerical superiority while selecting our national bird, the choice would have fallen not on the peacock, but on the common crow!”
+(What were our noble founding fathers thinking when they carved our federal boundaries based on language?).

-But the biggest bone that I have to pick with the local authorities, is the absolute lack of respect for heritage architecture.
+The biggest bone that I have to pick with the local authorities is the absolute lack of respect for heritage architecture.
 Oh they love their temples, although they have a strange way of showing it by painting their spires in the ghastliest colours imaginable.
 The beach promenade was once lined with the most remarkable colonial and Indo Saracenic landmarks.
-Few remain, and these, thanks to the loud protests of vigilant citizens
+Few remain, and these, thanks to loud protests from vigilant citizens.

-We are finally getting a metro, even if it means waiting a few (??) years for work to be completed!
+We are finally getting a metro, even if it involves a few years (??) wait before it becomes functional*.

 Chennai has developed into a quality industrial and manufacturing hub with every known car maker having a presence here.
 A Detroit of the East if you please.
 The resultant power shortage is another story, but it does make for a thriving, vibrant, cosmopolitan economy.